 You can find street art scattered in other areas of Kowloon as well.
 There is some in Kowloon City and quite a few pieces in Kowloon Tong, the latter of which are usually found on walls in the alleys between upscale condominium complexes.
 Kowloon Tong is an unusual area—it features upper-middle class residences (with an emphasis on the ‘upper’), kindergartens, a couple of universities and a lot of small love hotels.
 Other photos in this series were taken in Cheung Sha Wan and Lai King.

 Click on any of the below images to open the gallery slideshow.
-You can view the entire set of photos in this series (over 150 images) on Google Plus: Hong Kong Graffiti and Street Art: Around Kowloon.
+You can view the entire set of photos in this series (over 150 images) on Google Photos: Hong Kong Graffiti and Street Art: Around Kowloon.

 8. Street Art in the New Territories

 This gallery features works from around the Tai Wai, Fotan, Ma On Shan Tai Po and Wu Kai Sha.
 These are the areas just north of Kowloon (on the other side of Lion Rock).
 You can find graffiti on factory walls and near bike paths.
 Click on any picture to view the gallery as a slide show.
-You can also view the entire set of photos in this series (over 160 images) on Google Plus: Hong Kong Graffiti and Street Art: Around Shatin.
+You can also view the entire set of photos in this series (over 160 images) on Google Photos: Hong Kong Graffiti and Street Art: Around Shatin.

-Image Galleries on Google+
+Image Galleries on Google Photos

 To view the complete sets of images at higher resolutions, select the click on the following links: